Cauayan, Isabela: Roads

 The national roads allow the operation of various bus and jeepney operators in the City of Cauayan and neighboring towns and areas to transport passengers and cargo to any point of Luzon, making the City of Cauayan one of the transport pivotal points in the Cagayan Valley.

 The 18.16 kilometers of national roads in the City of Cauayan provide mobility and access to the neighboring towns, provinces and regions.
 This road is the Cagayan Valley Road (CVR).
 The CVR is the Cagayan Valley section of the Philippine-Japan Friendship Highway, also known as the Maharlika Highway.

 The CVR from Alinam to Tagaran is the city's longest stretch of concrete road.
 This road links the City of Cauayan to the rest of the region, to Region 03 and National Capital Region in the south and to Region 01 in the north.

 The proposed Cauayan Diversion Roads include the Minante I- Marabulig-I – Dadap (Mun. of Luna) – San Fermin – Tagaran with an approximate length of 12..5 kilometers; the Alicaocao – Turayong – District II – Labinab – District I – Minante I Diversion Road (4.8 km); and the San Fermin – Tagaran via CRAIGC (4.2 km) These Diversion Roads when constructed will improve the settlements, the movement of goods and services and even the flow of traffic in the city.
-The estimated construction cost for these tree (3) projects will reach PhP 119.5 million including drainage and 4 bridges.
+The estimated construction cost for these three projects will reach PhP 119.5 million including drainage and 4 bridges.

 Of the 59.66 kilometers of provincial roads, only 28.09% or 16.756 kilometers are concrete and the rest are all gravel roads constituting 42.904 kilometers accounting to about 71.91%.

 Approximately 61.3% of city streets or 17.860 kilometers are concrete while 38.70% or 10.950 kilometers are gravel roads.
 In order for business to flourish in the poblacion, all city streets need to be concreted within the plan period.

 Of the total 512.27 kilometers of roads within Cauayan, about 11.01% or an aggregate length of 56.40 kilometers is NIA access roads constructed and maintained by the National Irrigation Administration (NIA).
 However, in 1997, NIA turned over these roads to the city government for maintenance.

 The barangay roads are important as they provide mobility and access in the settlement areas.
 With each new settlement area, barangay roads are initiated with private homeowners’ efforts, provided the road is donated to the government, for concreting and maintenance.
 The government later on augments the private road development.

 Barangay roads totals 349.24 kilometers or 68.17% of the total 512.27 kilometers of roads in the city.
 Of this length, 97.40% or 340.16 kilometers are graveled.
 Only about 9.080 kilometers or 2.60% are concrete.

 The provision of heavy equipment necessary in the construction and maintenance of roads and other infrastructure facilities and utilities is of high importance in order for the city government to enhance mobility thereby increasing productivity.